polespinasa/website/content/english/posts/grouphug.md

 ### Low-level operation

 The main functionality that GroupHug uses is what is known as SigHash.
-Although it is not a term that is well known to regular Bitcoin users, the fact is that it is used in every input and every signature of a transaction.
+Although it is not a term that is well known to regular Bitcoin users, the fact is that it is used in every signature of a transaction.

 The SigHash is basically a _flag_ that is used to indicate what is being signed.
 The idea that in order to spend an UTXO a valid signature must be provided is well known, but what exactly is signing?
 The SigHash comes to indicate that.
 There are different ones, but the most common is the `ALL` SigHash where in each signature ALL the inputs and ALL the outputs are signed.